baswerc/routes/README.md

        <td><pre>post(request, response)</pre></td>
     </tr>
     <tr>
-      <td colspan="2">Since this method does not return anything, it must handle the content sent back to the user with HttpServletResponse object.</td>
+      <td colspan="2">Since this method does not return anything, it must handle the content sent back to the user with the HttpServletResponse object.</td>
     </tr>

     <tr>